pypeit/PypeIt/doc/pypeit_file.rst

 ---------------

-At the top of the file is the Parameter block which allows the user to modify the otherwise default parameters for the input spectrograph.
+At the top of the file is the Parameter block which allows the user to customize the otherwise default parameters for the input spectrograph.
-The 2 lines shown in this example are the only 2 that are required.
+The two lines shown in this example are the only 2 that are required.

 See :doc:`pypeit_par` for the complete list of parameters, the spectrograph specific settings, and the syntax for changing parameters.